 There is a point of fundamental importance to be clarified in the overcoming of the "domesticating" educational practice by the liberating one.
-I refer to the impossibility of a real liberating praxis if the educator is not able to become completely different praxis if the educator is not able to become completely different from his bourgeois colleagues.\ While the bourgeois educator, as I said before, is always the educator of the educatees, the educator for liberation has to "die" as the unilateral educator of the educatees in order to be born again as the educator-educatee of the educatees-educators.
-On the other hand, he has to propose to the educatees their "death" as unilateral educatees of the educator educatee.
+I refer to the impossibility of a real liberating praxis if the educator is not able to become completely different from his bourgeois colleagues.
+While the bourgeois educator, as I said before, is always the educator of the educatees, the educator for liberation has to "die" as the unilateral educator of the educatees in order to be born again as the educator-educatee of the educatees-educators.
+On the other hand, he has to propose to the educatees their "death" as unilateral educatees of the educator in order to be born again as educatees-educators of the educatoreducatee.
 Without this mutual "death" and this mutual new birth, education for liberation is impossible.

-\ I would like to point out that some forms of behaviour on the part of bourgeois educators precede the bourgeoisie itself.
+^{} I would like to point out that some forms of behaviour on the part of bourgeois educators precede the bourgeoisie itself.

-It does not mean, nevertheless, that the educator disappears as a inductive presence.
-Education as an ideological instrument for the preservation of the status quo as well as a method for the transtion.
-In the second case, however, the initial induction is ceding educatee and the educatees-educators become real subjects of the process.
+It does not mean, nevertheless, that the educator disappears as an inductive presence.
+Education as an ideological instrument for the preservation of the status quo as well as a method for the transformation and knowledge of reality, always implies such an induction.
+In the second case, however, the initial induction is ceding little by little its place to the synthesis in which the educatoreducatee and the educatees-educators become real subjects of the process.